Upper Mesa Falls between West Yellowstone, MT and Ashton, ID

 - taught us to not take things for granted

-Even when we explored more thoroughly a particular region, we appreciated the subtle cycles and rhythms of nature in addition to seeing the falls.
+Even when we explored more thoroughly a particular region, we appreciated the subtle cycles and rythms of nature in addition to seeing the falls.
 We naturally interacted with our surroundings and ultimately better learned how the natural world works.
-As a matter of fact, our observations and interactions made us understand how we impact the environment and thus allowed us to take more meaningful action to perhaps give future generations a chance at appreciating the very things that we were able to enjoy.
-In a way, we better understood how to live with the world and respect nature rather than trying to destroy it in some blind pursuit of material wealth.
+Ultimately, our observations and interactions made us understand how we impact the environment and thus allowed us to take more meaningful action to perhaps give future generations a chance at appreciating the very things that we were able to enjoy.
+In a way, we better understood how to live with the world and respect nature rather than trying to destroy it.

 And given the diversity of the falls and how they're intricately tied to a healthy environment, we also got a chance to see the various climates and habitats that they reside in.
 Thus, we were able to appreciate falls existing in the forbidden arid climates of the deserts or the drenching rainforests or even the melting ice and snow causing waterflows that perform towering cliff dives as well as mountainous tumbles much to our delight.